Matt Bomer Flashes Pearly Whites During ‘Papi Chulo’ Premiere

 The 40-year-old actor flashed his pearly whites as he posed for the cameras with his co-star Alejandro Patino as well as the director of the film John Butler.
 According to Just Jared, Matt, Alejandro, and John had spent the day attending a few different press events during the 2018 Toronto International Film Festival to promote Papi Chulo.

-During an interview – which can be viewed in the clip at the top of this article – Matt, Alejandro, and John opened up about the movie coined as a comedy about loneliness.
-The plot line of the movie follows the unusual friendship that forms between a lonely TV weatherman (played by Bomer) and a middle-aged Latino migrant worker (played by Patino).
+During an interview with IMDb – which can be viewed in the clip at the top of this article – Matt, Alejandro, and John opened up about the movie coined as a comedy about loneliness.
+The plotline of the movie follows the unusual friendship that forms between a lonely TV weatherman (played by Bomer) and a middle-aged Latino migrant worker (played by Patino).

 According to Butler, the film stemmed from a fascination with the relationships between the working-class Latino community and the middle-class white community in L.A.